TriMPham98/Polish-Your-Profile/README.md

 Now that you have a dedicated profile repository, you can now use GitHub's markdown language (which is a simplified version of HTML) to customize your profile.

-Our next repository generates a README.md file based on your personal interests: [rahuldkjain's README.md Generator](https://github-profile-readme-generator-47w21mt0m-rahuldkjain.vercel.app/)
+[This repository](https://github-profile-readme-generator-47w21mt0m-rahuldkjain.vercel.app/) generates a README.md file based on your personal interests.

 Once you've inputted your favorite programming languages, social media profiles, and tech stack, generate the .md output and copy the text.